California State Bureau for Private Postsecondary Education

 Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by July 1, 2017 (CIHS met this goal with Eligibility November 16, 2016).

-Achieve full accreditation by July 1, 2020 [CIHS has met this goal on an interim basis with Candidacy July 20, 2018, and the BPPE has extended the timeline for Initial Accreditation for CIHS to September, 2021].
+Achieve full accreditation by July 1, 2020 [CIHS met this goal on an interim basis with Candidacy granted July 20, 2018, and the BPPE has extended the timeline for Initial Accreditation for CIHS to September, 2021].

 If this institution stops pursuing accreditation, it must: